kojiishi/monitor-input-rs/README.md

 ## Usages

 ### List displays
-You can get a list of displays by running the command without arguments.
+You can get the list of displays by running the command without arguments.
 ```shell-session
 set-monitor-input
 ```